-Editor’s Note: Over the next several months, Mad in America will publish a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
+Editor’s Note: Over the next several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he introduces the book.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 I have written this book to help patients, and when I decided to write it, one of my tentative titles was “Listening to the voices of patients.”
 Most people I have talked to about mental health issues, be it my family, friends, colleagues, sports partners, filmmakers, gardeners, cleaners, waiters and hotel receptionists, have had bad experiences with psychiatry or know someone that has.

 Coming from a background of being a specialist in internal medicine, which is entirely different, it slowly dawned on me how harmful psychiatry is.
 It takes years of close study to find out that psychiatry does vastly more harm than good,1 and my own research has contributed to revealing this.

 My findings resonate closely with what the general public have concluded based on their own experiences.
 A survey of 2,031 Australians showed that people thought that depression pills (also called antidepressants), neuroleptics (also called antipsychotics), electroshock, and admission to a psychiatric ward were more often harmful than beneficial.2

 The social psychiatrists who did the survey were dissatisfied with the answers and argued that people should be trained to arrive at the “right opinion.”